ai-pipestream/pipestream-frontend/docs/technical/GRPC_Client_Examples.md

 ## Making gRPC Calls in Vue TypeScript (Frontend)

-This pattern is used in the various Vue.js applications to communicate with backend services through the platform-shell proxy.
+This pattern is used in the various Vue.js applications to communicate with backend services through the pipestream-frontend proxy.

 ### Setup - Singleton Client Pattern (Recommended)